netwerk-digitaal-erfgoed/cm-implementation-guidelines/README.md

 ### 1.1 Data model
 #### 1.1.1 Generic data model
 The main goal for publishing the object descriptions as Linked Data is to improve the data integration and visibility in the network.
-Because the heritage network spans institutions from the library, archive and museum domains, a generic data model that can support general visibility on the web is needed.
-In order to support a broader visibility on the web outside the cultural heritage domain, we have chosen to conform to [Schema.org](https://schema.org/) for this purpose.
+Because the heritage network spans institutions from the library, archive and museum domains, a generic data model that can support general visibility on the web is needed. **In order to support a broader visibility on the web outside the cultural heritage domain, we have chosen to conform to [Schema.org](https://schema.org/).**

 Interesting links:
 * [https://www.contentking.nl/academy/schema-structured-data/]() (Dutch)